stejeda21/stejeda21/README.md

 * ⚛️ React
 * 💻 HTML5, CSS3, JavaScript, Node.js, and Python (occasional backend projects)

-- 🔭 I’m currently working on : Building a simple music player using HTML, CSS, and JavaScript!
+- 🔭 I’m currently working on : Developing a movie database app using React!
 - 🌱 I’m currently learning : Data Structures and Algorithms
 - 👯 I’m looking to collaborate on : Any project I can contribute to on the FrontEnd.
 - 💬 Ask me about : Anything!